tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 - Name: [bdqffdq:FILLED_IN](../../list/bdqffdq/index.md#FILLED_IN)
 - Type: bdqffdq:ResponseStatus
 - [DifferentFrom](../../extension/bdqffdq/index.md#FILLED_IN): bdqffdq:NOT_AMENDED
-- Definition: A bdqffdq:ResponseStatus used to indicate that a bdqffdq:Amendment contains a proposed change to a record in a bdqffdq:hasResponseResultValue where the bdqffdq:InformationElement was bdq:Empty.
+- Definition: A bdqffdq:ResponseStatus used to indicate that a bdqffdq:Amendment contains a proposed change to a record in a bdqffdq:hasResponseResultValue where the bdqffdq:InformationElement was bdqval:Empty.

 ********************